DionKill/ps4-linux-tutorial/docs/files.md

 ## Kernels
 Let's start with the kernels: they are very important as they have the software that controls all of the PS4's hardware.
 This is, by definition, Linux.

+This is the section for recommended kernels.
+There are both vanilla kernels and performance kernels.
+Ordered by most to least recommended.

-::: details "Which one to pick" or "I have issues" Hard to say as there's a neptillion of them, but I'd recommend starting from the newest and going down until you can find one that works.
+::: details "Which one to pick" or "I have issues" Hard to say as there's a neptillion of them, but I'd recommend starting from the top (mind the Southbridge) and going down until you can find one that works.

+If all you care about is squeezing as much performance as possible out of the PS4 (you do) try the performance kernel section first.

 If you still have issues, write on the forums or join the Discords.
 Links are at the start of the guide.
 :::